 In the screenshot above, the Pitch CV output is being patched, causing all of the oscillator output jacks to become grayed out, while all of the oscillator inputs are potential destinations.

-Here we’ve added two cables for a super basic patch.
-The green cable routes the keyboard pitch control voltage out (we’ll refer to control voltages as "CVs" from here on out) to the oscillator’s keyboard CV in to allow keyboard control of pitch.
+Here we’ve added two cables for a basic subtractive synth patch.
+The green cable routes the keyboard pitch control voltage out (we’ll refer to control voltages as "CV's" from here on out) to the oscillator’s keyboard CV in to allow keyboard control of pitch.
 The red cable routes the oscillator’s sawtooth wave output to the main audio outputs.
-You’ll notice that the sound plays continuously, but we’ll fix that soon.
+You’ll notice the sound plays continuously, but we're about to fix that.

 Here we’ve fleshed out our basic patch with the addition of a Filter, and Amplifier, and two Envelope Generators (one to control the filter cutoff, and another to control amplitude).

 Now that we’ve covered how to set up a basic patch, we’ll go over some (slightly) more advanced things you should know about cabinets, modules, and cables.